Alex Wilkinson: International career

 He represented Australia in 2003 FIFA World Youth Championship.
 In August 2006, Alex was selected for the first time to join the 22-man Socceroos squad, training for the Asian Cup against Kuwait.
 He has also joined the 37-man training squad for the Socceroos against Qatar.
 He made his full national team debut against Ecuador in a friendly at The New Den in London on 5 March 2014.

 He was a surprise inclusion for Australia's 2014 World Cup squad and started in Australia's 3–1 opening loss to Chile.
 After he cleared a certain goal off the line he was the first player in history to be involved in FIFA's new goal line review system which showed he successfully saved a goal.

-On 30 March 2015 in a friendly match against FYR Macedonia, at the 72nd minute as captain Mile Jedinak was substituted off the ground, Wilkinson was handed the captain's arm band.
+On 30 March 2015 in a friendly match against Macedonia, at the 72nd minute as captain Mile Jedinak was substituted off the ground, Wilkinson was handed the captain's arm band.